GoogleCloudDataproc/spark-bigquery-connector/README.md

 ```

 # Tests
-Full tests are flaky, some require configuring GCP settings, so just make sure projects
+Full tests dont work, they require configuring GCP settings, so just make sure projects
 we care about are passing.
+Or if you are making a change, confirm the same tests fail with
+and without the change.
 ```
-./mvnw verify -DtestsThreadCount=1
+./mvnw test -fn
 ```

 # Deploy